snehashankar2010/Pregnant-and-Newborn-babies-Health-Care-monitoring-system/README.md

 # PREGNANT-AND-NEWBORN-BABIES-HEALTH-CARE-MONITORING-SYSTEM
-An User Interactive Web Design for Pregnant women and their Newborn for monitoring their health and keeping a track of it
+An User Interactive Web Design for Pregnant women and their Newborn for monitoring their health and keeping a track of it:

 ![image](https://user-images.githubusercontent.com/71886103/199411497-2dc3e996-e7d3-4cda-8652-9273ac54cfc1.png)
 ![image](https://user-images.githubusercontent.com/71886103/199411677-a8d1b0f3-2d37-4fad-86a8-1cd9f702c868.png)
 ![image](https://user-images.githubusercontent.com/71886103/199411733-6abf0bce-aa81-460c-9a4d-b5f0a5098347.png)